okiyama/pixel-matcher/README.md

  * Use HSV values instead, could give interesting effects from the color wheel
  * Performance improvements, it's still really slow
  * For GIF creation, track created files and delete after the run is done.
 Safer than just deleting the output folder.
  * Look into matrix-izing distance calculations.
 I think I could just hand in the parent and child matrices and get out the diff map.
 Not a huge deal though, most of time is spent comparing diff map to current pixel values.
+ * Rather than using child images to corrupt, just move towards the opposite side of 3D RGB space in steps

 DONE:
  * Paralellization would work well.
 Would need to break up into discrete processes that can be called with command line parameters.
 This honestly would improve the quality of the program though